audreyt/lith-ddblock/README.txt

 // $Id$

-Note: This is an beta version of the module for testing and review purpose only.
+Note: This is version RC3 of the module.
-      Although the module functionally works.
-Don't use it on a production site.
 Please test and review the module and post your issues on the project page http://drupal.org/project/ddblock to help improve the module.

 SUMMARY
 -------
-Dynamic display block is a block module which enables you to create blocks to present content in a dynamic way using the jQuery Cycle plug-in and optionally the jQuery easing plug-in.
+The Dynamic display block module enables you to create blocks to present content in a dynamic way.
+For creating slideshow effects it uses the jQuery Cycle plug-in.

-You can select images as the content of a dynamic display block by specifying a folder that contains the image files or select a node from a content type.
-The teaser of the node of this content type will be used as the content of the dynamic display block.
-A third way to provide content for the dynamic display block is making an instance of an existing block and use the content of this block.
+There are three ways to specify content for the Dynamic display block module:

+* A folder containing image files
+* A node from a content type with multiple input
+* An instance of any created block

+The headerimage module or CCK and Views makes retrieving and displaying content with the Dynamic display block module very flexible.

-Several effects and other setting can be set in the configuration settings of a dynamic display block.
+Several effects and other setting can be set in the configuration settings of the Dynamic display block module.

 MORE INFORMATION